 The term post-traumatic stress disorder isn’t a new term.
 In fact, it was first used in 1978 in a working group that was presented to the Committee of Reactive Disorders.
 However, just because the term is relatively young, the concept has been around since around the 19th century.
 In the past, since it was most commonly used to describe soldiers returning from war, it is best known as shell shock, battle fatigue, or nostalgia.

 It began to receive more attention in the mid-1940s, after World War II, and then again in the 60s after the Vietnam war.
 In recent years, as more studies and research has been done, victims from many crimes have also been found to have post-traumatic stress disorder.
 It no longer is used only to describe soldiers.

 Besides soldiers who have spent months, and sometimes years, dodging bullets and seeing their fellow soldiers getting killed, there are a vast number of incidents that could occur and cause enough damage, mentally, to cause post-traumatic stress disorder in anybody.

 - Car Accidents

 - Natural Disasters

 In this part of the brain, the memories of how we reacted to fearful situations are stored.
-It’s from this part, scientist believe, that our body pulls from when we encounter similar events to those in our past.
-However, if you have ever had a head injury, it could send the amygdala into over drive and cause post-traumatic stress disorder, without you ever experiencing a fearful, or stressful, situation.
+It’s from this part, the scientist believes, that our body pulls from when we encounter similar events to those in our past.
+However, if you have ever had a head injury, it could send the amygdala into overdrive and cause post-traumatic stress disorder, without you ever experiencing a fearful, or stressful, situation.